-- 5.8 Tree 6 Schinus areira Peppercorn Tree, this specimen was found in health & good vigour at time of assessment. - Trees viability to development; this specimen is not impacted by the proposed development.
+- 5.8 Tree 11 Eucalyptus sp.
+Eucalypt, this specimen was found in fair health & good vigour at time of assessment. - Trees viability to development; this tree is impacted by the proposed development.
 The project arborist is to certify that installation of protection measures have been installed as per D/A conditions prior to commencement and works are to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-This specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 2.9m from COT, the setback for the proposed development adjacent to these specimens is estimated at >5.0m from COT, which is a minor encroachment.
-This specimen is sufficiently setback from the development to not be affected.
+This specimen may remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a Tree Protection Zone (TPZ) setback of 14.4 metres (m) from centre of trunk (COT), the setback for the proposed driveway & development adjacent to this specimen is estimated at 1.5m & 12.5m respectively from COT, which is a major encroachment by the proposed development.